History of Italian Americans in Boston: Historic businesses

 Several notable companies were founded by Italian immigrants in Boston.

 Luigi Pastene, an immigrant from Genoa, started selling produce from a pushcart in 1848.
 He and his son Pietro (Peter) opened a shop on Hanover Street in 1874.
 The business grew into one of the largest importers of Italian food: the Pastene Co., now based in Canton, Massachusetts.

 Three Sicilian immigrants, Gaetano LaMarca, Giuseppe Seminara and Michele Cantella, founded the Prince Macaroni Company (later renamed Prince Pasta) on Prince Street in 1912.
 The business moved to Commercial Street a few years later, and to Lowell, Massachusetts in 1939.
 The Prince brand is now owned by New World Pasta.

 Giuseppe (Joseph) Dragone, a Calabrian immigrant, founded the Dragone Cheese Co. in the North End in 1928.
 By the time the company moved to Medford in 1957, it had become one of the largest manufacturers of Italian cheeses in the U.S. The brand is now owned by Saputo Inc.

 In 1919, brothers John and Paul Cifrino built Upham's Corner Market in Dorchester, one of the first supermarkets.

 Boston's first Italian cafe, the Caffé Vittoria on Hanover Street, opened in 1929 and is still in operation today.

 Present day

 The North End is still known for having Italian restaurants.
 Aside from this area, it is no longer possible to generalize about the kinds of businesses run by Boston Italians or the kinds of careers they pursue.

 Culture

 Religion

-Like the Irish, most Italians were Roman Catholics; due to language and cultural differences, however, they preferred to form their own parishes.
+Like the Irish, most Italians are Roman Catholics; due to language and cultural differences, however, they preferred to form their own parishes.
 St. Leonard's Church was founded in 1873, and Sacred Heart Church in 1888.
 St. Leonard's was the first Roman Catholic church built in New England by Italian immigrants, and the second oldest Italian church in the U.S.

 In the early 20th century, Methodist and Episcopalian ministers actively proselytized in the North End, and some Italians converted.
 Historian Charles J. Scalise coined the term "WIP" (White Italian Protestant) for Italian Americans who converted to Protestantism during the 19th and 20th centuries.